volt-software/Ichor/README.md

 ## Supported OSes
 * Linux (including aarch64 and musl-based distros like alpine linux)
 * Windows
-* Partial support for OSX Monterey (using `brew install llvm@15`, ASAN and boost beast don't seem to work)
+* Partial support for OSX Monterey (using `brew install llvm`, ASAN in combination with boost beast may result in false positives)

 ## Supported Compilers
 * Gcc 11.3 or newer (see [this gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=95137) for why)
 * Clang 14 or newer
-* MSVC 17.4+ (though some workarounds for [compiler bugs](https://developercommunity.visualstudio.com/t/c20-Friend-definition-of-class-with-re/10197302) are used)
+* MSVC 17.4+ (though some workarounds for [some](https://developercommunity.visualstudio.com/t/C2039:-promise_type:-is-not-a-member-o/10505491) [compiler](https://developercommunity.visualstudio.com/t/c20-Friend-definition-of-class-with-re/10197302) [bugs](https://developercommunity.visualstudio.com/t/certain-coroutines-cause-error-C7587:-/10311276?q=%22task+runner%22+gulp+duration&sort=newest) are used)

 ## Currently Unsupported
 * Baremetal, might change if someone puts in the effort to modify Ichor to work with freestanding implementations of C++20